ALL ABOUT SNAIL KITES

 A male snail kite in flight: males are a striking blue-grey.
 They have sharply curved, long and narrow black beaks; and orange or reddish-orange legs.
 The male birds' ceres (located at the base of the beak) are orange or reddish- orange, and the irises of their eyes are a striking red.

 A male snail kite in its natural habitat - perched on a myrtle tree growing in the middle of a shallow lake

 A female snail kite soaring over a marsh

-A female snail kite.
+A female snail kite with an apple snail.
 Females are brown, with white "eyebrows" and yellow-to-orange ceres and legs.
 Fully adult females have red or orangish-brown eyes.

 An adult female snail kite in flight: note the triangular black-and-white tail, a trait shared by both male and female snail kites.
 The feathers on the female's chest and lower body are brown and white.

 The adult female's feathers under her wings are brown and white.

 An adult male snail kite spreading its wings.
 The undersides of the wings of adult males are gray.